rcc-uchicago/user-guide/docs/midway23/midway_data_transfer.md

 3. You will need to link your University of Chicago credentials to a Globus Online account.
 Either create a new Globus Online account or sign in to your existing account if you have one.

 4. Once you are signed in, select the "File Manager" tab on the sidebar, then enter "ucrcc#midway".
-You can select "UChicago RCC Midway" to access your Midway 2 files or "UChicago RCC Midway3" to access your Midway 3 files.
+You can select "UChicago RCC Midway" to access your Midway2 files or "UChicago RCC Midway3" to access your Midway3 files.

     ![Globus Landing Page](img/data_management/globus_endpoints.png){ width=1000 }